DanielDavis12/SiPSiC/README.md

 Install the package by downloading the attached .tar.gz file and executing the R CMD INSTALL command (R CMD INSTALL SiPSiC_versionNo.tar.gz).

-Developed at the Drier's lab, Lautenberg center for immunology and cancer, the Hebrew University of Jerusalem
+Developed at the Drier lab, Lautenberg center for immunology and cancer, the Hebrew University of Jerusalem